top of page

 FAQ

-Q: Will the ground be too frozen to install a fence in winter?
 A: Not in our region.
 Winter in the Willamette Valley brings mist and gentle rain with daytime temperatures in the 40s–50s °Fwillamettewines.com.
 The soil rarely freezes, making it workable for post holes.
 We schedule around heavy storms to ensure safe conditions.

-Q: Will winter rain delay the project?
-A: Our crews work year‑round.
+A: Our crews work year-round.
 Moderate rain doesn’t stop installation; we plan extra time for curing concrete and avoid days of severe weather.
 Because demand is lower, we can usually complete winter jobs fasterlongfence.com.

-Q: Can I get a discount on a winter fence install?
-A: Many suppliers and installers offer off‑season pricing or upgradesatomicfence.com.
+A: Many suppliers and installers offer off-season pricing or upgradesatomicfence.com.
 Winter is a great time to ask about promotions and secure a better price before the spring rushfenceauthority.com.

-Q: Will my landscaping be damaged?
 A: Dormant plants and grass are less susceptible to damagefenceauthority.com.
-Winter installation means crews can access your yard without trampling blooming flowers or active shrubsatomicfence.com.
+Winter installation means crews can access your yard without trampling blooming flowers or active shrubsfenceauthority.com.

-Q: Do I need a permit to build a fence in winter?
 A: Yes.
-Fence permits, setbacks and height limits still apply regardless of season.
+Fence permits, setbacks, and height limits still apply regardless of season.
 Winter can be an advantage because permit offices and HOAs often have lighter workloads, so approvals come faster.

-Q: What should I do to prepare?
 A: Identify your property lines, decide on height and style, and call 811 to locate underground utilities.
 Discuss material options—cedar, vinyl, steel—best suited for Oregon’s wet climate.
 Clear debris or snow from the work area and have a plan for pets during installation.

 Ready to enjoy privacy and security this winter?

 Schedule your free fence consultation today.
-Wilkins Fences and Decks serves Aumsville, Salem, Keizer, Turner, Stayton, Sublimity and the surrounding Oregon Valley.
+Wilkins Fences and Decks serves Aumsville, Salem, Keizer, Turner, Stayton, Sublimity, and the surrounding Oregon Valley.
 We’ll bring material samples, explain permit requirements, and design a fence that fits your budget and complements your home—just in time for spring.

 bottom of page